2. User interfaces

 Let’s go

-The previously saved reports are listed in the column at right of the
+The previously saved reports are listed in the column at the right

-It allows to display a summary of each file: either audio or annotated files can be opened and analyzed.
-The following analyses can be performed:
+It allows displaying a summary of each file: either audio or annotated files, and helping in their analysis.
+The following helpful actions can be performed:

 - manage tiers: duplicate, remove, copy, move, …